JonKing93/Github-Tutorial-Workshop/workshop/new.md

 # Create a new repository

-Alright, let's start by making a new repository.
-Open Github Desktop, select the "File" dropdown menu, and choose the "New Repository" option.
+Before we can clone a repository and start making commits, we will need to create a new repository and publish it on the Github cloud.
+To do so: open Github Desktop, select the "File" dropdown menu, and choose the "New Repository" option.

 <img src="..\assets\images\new.png" alt="Selecting a new repository from the file dropdown menu." style="max-width:374px;display:block">